 “Ultimately, we find that during intervals of high zircon production we have greenhouse conditions,” said Ryan McKenzie, a postdoctoral researcher at Yale University and lead author on the paper, said in a statement.
 “As zircon production diminishes, we see a shift into our icehouse conditions.”

-This study confirms a theory long-held by many geosciences, and links neatly into the overall effect that plate tectonics has on climate change: When the world is assembling supercontinents, arc volcanism dies off somewhat, and the world cools.
+This study confirms a theory long-held by many geosciences, and links neatly into the overall effect that plate tectonics has on climate change: When the world has finished assembling supercontinents, arc volcanism dies off somewhat, and the world cools.
 When supercontinents break apart, arc volcanism is kick started and the world begins to warm.

 The proportion of new zircons (red line) correlate with increased volcanism, increased carbon dioxide emissions, warmer worlds (red shaded regions) and the break-up of massive continents.
 McKenzie et al./Science